top of page

 This Day in History: David Champagne's bravery in Korea

-On this day in 1932, a hero is born.
-David B. Champagne would go on to join the United States Marine Corps, later becoming the only Rhode Island native awarded a Medal of Honor for his actions during the Korean War.
+On this day in 1953, a hero is awarded the Medal of Honor.
+David B. Champagne was a United States Marine and the only Rhode Island native awarded a Medal for his actions during the Korean War.

 “David was a good boy,” his father later said.
 “He was well-liked.
 He was always happy.
 He wasn’t running around drinking or anything like that.
 He had a paper route . . . .
 He liked to fish, and he played different sports.
 He worked as an usher in a theater . . . .
 He was a good student at school, too.”